UMM-CSci-3403-Fall-2018/pre-lab-on-c-and-memory-management-schon094/README.md

 and memory management.
 The Internet is chock full of C tutorials, etc.;
 some are listed on the
 [CSci3403 Resources Page](https://github.umn.edu/UMM-CSci3403-F15/Resources/wiki), but there are no doubt zillions of good resources out there we've never heard of.
-There are also several examples of C that are written to deliberately illustrate some relevant concepts in `~mcphee/pub/CSci3401/C_examples`.
-We'll be happy to go over any of these in class or lab if you have questions, so feel free to ask.

 ### Checking vs. Exploration